kelvinleong/kelvinleong.github.io/_posts/2015-08-28-JavaFX-Concurrency.markdown

 categories: Java
 ---

-####[Java] Differences between Platform.runlater() & Task/Serivce in JavaFx
+#### [Java] Differences between Platform.runlater() & Task/Serivce in JavaFx
 ---

 >Repost from: http://stackoverflow.com/questions/13784333/platform-runlater-and-task-javafx

-Use Platform.runLater(...) for quick and simple operations and Task for complex and big operations .
+Use Platform.runLater(...) for quick and simple operations and Task for complex and big operations.

 Use case for Platform.runLater(...)
 Use case for Task: Task Example in Ensemble App